What To Expect After Your Brazilian Butt Lift Surgery

 Some drainage and discoloration is normal following your surgery.
 The amount varies from person to person.
 Patients will experience post-operative drainage after their procedure.
 Drainage may be significant for 12-48 hours and will dissipate.

-Itching during the recovery period is a normal part of the healing process after any liposuction procedure.
+Itching during the brazilian butt lift recovery period is a normal part of the healing process after any liposuction procedure.
 Superficial nerves are slightly traumatized during the procedure and as they begin to heal and regenerate, a variety of skin sensations will occur such as a numb tingling sensation, pins and needles, and itching/pain.

 When can I shower after my surgery?